Tech2morrow/Wildebeest_Pro/README.md

 #opensourcecommunity #opensource #opensourcedevelopment

-I would like to thank Mr.Anouar Dhouibi to assist on GUI deisgn using Joystick Teleoperation.
+I would like to thank  Mr .Anouar  Dhouibi to assist on GUI deisgn using Joystick Teleoperation.
 ---------------------------------------------------------------------------------------------
 Opensource (Include) - Mechanical design, Program, Circuit design,
 ---------------------------------------------------------------------------------------------